- Ease of Use 5

 Page caching is one of the absolute best things you can do to speed up your WordPress site.

 But here’s the thing:

-That means, in order for WP Rocket to justify its premium price tag, it needs to find a way to differentiate itself from those free options.
+There are tons of popular free WordPress caching plugins, which means that in order for WP Rocket to justify its premium price tag, it needs to find a way to differentiate itself from those free options.

 You’ll see how the interface is designed a little later on, but let me lead quickly with some of those other optimization tweaks because I think they’re where most of WP Rocket’s value comes from.

-- Render-blocking CSS/JS – does what it says and helps you get rid of the famous “Render blocking” warning in Google PageSpeed Insights.
+- Render-blocking CSS/JS – helps you get rid of the famous “Eliminate render-blocking resources” warning in Google PageSpeed Insights.

-- Lazy Loading – speeds up your site by only loading certain media content once it enters the visitor’s viewport.
+- Lazy loading – speeds up your site by only loading certain media content once it enters the visitor’s viewport.
 Essentially, your site won’t load images and/or videos until absolutely needed.

-Putting WP Rocket To The Test – Real Performance Data
+Putting WP Rocket to the Test – Real Performance Data

 Because WP Rocket is all about improving your site’s performance, it wouldn’t be a WP Rocket review without some actual test data.

 As all the features I listed above are a moot point if WP Rocket doesn’t actually make your site faster, I’m not going to make you wait to get a look at the data.